MatsMoll/matsmoll.github.io/_posts/2023-09-24-evaluating-ml-models.md

 permalink: /posts/evaluating-ai-models-in-production
 ---

-Knowing how well an AI model performs is essential to deliver good AI products confidently.
-Therefore, a common practice is to have a dedicated data set used for evaluation when training our model.
+Knowing the performance of an AI model is key to confidently delivering superior AI products.
+As such, it's common practice to set aside a specific dataset for evaluation during the training phase of our model.

-Even though such an evaluation process is valuable and often finds out if the model is good enough, it may still have flaws.
+While this evaluation process is quite valuable and usually helps determine if the model is good enough, it's not without its drawbacks.

-The main issue is that it may not actually represent accurate performance metrics.
-Furthermore, there are an incredible amount of different data errors that could happen.
-E.g., leaking information either through features or time.
-Therefore, inaccurate performance metrics can quickly happen if we have such data errors, making the evaluation reports misleading or invalid.
-As a result, the most accurate way to monitor a model is through production.
+The primary issue here is that the evaluation might not provide accurate performance metrics.
+Moreover, there's a wide array of data errors that could come into play, for instance, leaking information either through features or over time.
+Consequently, if such data errors occur, they could quickly lead to inaccurate performance metrics, making the evaluation reports misleading or invalid.
+As a result, the most precise way to gauge a model's performance is through monitoring it in production.

 However, evaluating the model performance in production can often be down-prioritized or an afterthought.
 Potentially ending up in a situation where we never add evaluation in production.

-However, evaluating models in production is simple in theory.
+Yet, the concept of evaluating models in production is, in essence, straightforward.

 ## What is needed?
 There are two things needed to measure performance in production.